-When you hit the 28-week mark, you are six months pregnant.
-This week, you’re embarking on both your seventh month and your third trimester.
+When you hit the 28-week mark, you're seven months pregnant.
+This week, you’re embarking on your third trimester.
 Can you believe you’ve made it this far?!

 28 Weeks Pregnant Symptoms

-As your body gets more and more crowded by your growing 28-week fetus and starts prepping for his or her arrival, you might be noticing some new pregnancy symptoms.
+As your body gets more and more crowded by your growing 28-week fetus and starts prepping for their arrival, you might be noticing some new pregnancy symptoms.
 These are common at this stage of the game: